Most appropriate for children ages 5 – 14 years old, event attendees with have the opportunity to:

 - Celebrate their Heritage

 Here’s the best part… Angel Island Park staff and volunteers are making it possible to complete all of the Bill of Rights above in one day!
-Angel Island Company’s website reports:
+Angel Island State Park’s press release reports:

 “…Park staff and volunteers will have stations setup that will allow park visitors to do all of their Bill of Rights in one day whether it’s learning to fish or camping under the stars.
 Families will be treated to storytelling, seed planting activities, trail walks, s’more-making, and more!”